unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 _What prior decisions and existing conditions limit the possible design?_

+ICU MF1 has a selector called `com.ibm.icu.text.SelectFormat` associated with the keyword `select` in the MF1 syntax.
+Our design should be compatible with this selector when used for the same use case, but it not constrained to use the same name or terminology.

 ## Proposed Design

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

+The exact match selector is named `:string`.
+The exact match selector matches the string literal value of its operand against any sets of keys in a case-sensitive, encoding-sensitive manner.
+No Unicode normalization is performed.

+The `:string` selector is also a verbatim formatting function.
+That is, the message "{$var :string}" when formatted contains the resolved string value of the variable `$var`.

 ## Alternatives Considered